 The Obesity-Cancer Connection Panel: from the Metabolism, Diet and Disease conference held in Washington DC from 29-31 May 2012. – with interesting input from Gary Taubes regarding carbohydrate restriction

-I am a big fan of Jimmy Moore.
-He has tirelessly and fearlessly charted his health journey over many years in full glare of the public eye.
+Jimmy Moore has tirelessly and fearlessly charted his health journey over many years in full glare of the public eye.
 He has been unafraid to discuss his struggle or to challenge and debate alternative views via his extremely successful podcasts and blog.
-He has a thirst for knowledge which I admire and also a strong desire to help others who have suffered – or continue to suffer – with health issues.
-His story is one that many of us can identify with and because of this; he has a huge and loyal fan base.
+He has a thirst for knowledge and a strong desire to help others with health issues.
+His story is one that many can identify with and because of this he has a big fan base.

 I came to the book having also read The Art and Science of Low Carbohydrate Living and The Art and Science of Low Carbohydrate Performance, both by Drs Volek and Phinney.
-I had also done quite a bit of reading on the diet out of general interest in the benefits, particularly as a therapeutic tool for cancer and epilepsy (the work of Thomas Seyfried, Dominic D’Angostino and Travis M. Christofferson of Single Cause, Single Cure is particularly exciting).
-The third stage of the Wahls Protocol (Wahls Paleo Plus) is also ketogenic (see my review here) and in Brain Grain Dr Perlmutter advises a ketogenic diet for optimum brain health also (see my review here), so I was very excited to read Jimmy’s book and find out more.
+I had also done quite a bit of reading on the diet as a therapeutic tool for cancer and epilepsy (the work of Thomas Seyfried, Dominic D’Angostino and Travis M. Christofferson of Foundation for Metabolic Cancer Therapies is particularly exciting).
+The third stage of the Wahls Protocol (Wahls Paleo Plus) is also ketogenic (see my review here) and in Brain Grain Dr Perlmutter advises a ketogenic diet for optimum brain health also (see my review here).

 Excess carbohydrates and protein will push the body out of ketosis and precipitate a return to carbohydrates as the primary fuel source.
 Jimmy notes:

-‘If you are especially sensitive to carbohydras (like me) then you will be more sensitive to protein.’
+‘If you are especially sensitive to carbohydrates (like me) then you will be more sensitive to protein.’

 In view of this, fatty meat is preferred over lean because of the fat ratio and portion sizes need to be controlled.

-As a response to this way of eating, the body switches from burning carbohydrates for fuel to fat for fuel and this brings about a myriad of benefits including mental clarity, stabilized blood sugar, lowered blood pressure, reduced triglycerides, reduced inflammation, increased energy, the list goes on and on… There are many who believe that a ketogenic state is the preferred, natural state for us to be in and that evolutionary speaking, it is one in which we would have spent the majority of our time.
-There is an argument that we may have cycled in and out of ketosis according to food sources, availability, seasons etc. That can be (and currently is) debated until the cows come home so I am leaving it up to you to read up on the various arguments for and against.
-I think that Jimmy puts it perfectly:
+As a response to this way of eating, the body switches from burning carbohydrates for fuel to fat for fuel and this brings about a myriad of benefits including mental clarity, stabilized blood sugar, lowered blood pressure, reduced triglycerides, reduced inflammation, increased energy, the list goes on and on… There are many who believe that a ketogenic state is the preferred, natural state for us to be in.
+There is an argument that we may have cycled in and out of ketosis according to food sources, availability, seasons etc. I think that Jimmy puts it perfectly:

 ‘Ketosis is something you may want to pursue if you are dealing with weight or health issues and you are not getting the results you desire with your current strategy.’

-Upon reading about the many benefits and therapeutic effects, a ketogenic diet may be something that some people will wish to explore, not only for the treatment of specific diseases but as a preventative measure.
+Upon reading about the many benefits and therapeutic effects, a ketogenic diet may be something that some people will wish to explore, not only as an adjunct for the treatment of specific diseases but as a preventative measure.
 Keto Clarity gives them the perfect starting point.